All Episodes

 Hello.

-Uh this is a great honor, Maha Rushy.
+This is a great honor, Maha Rushi.

-And I just wanted to say earlier, uh, there was this guy on there talking about the team effort.
+And I just wanted to say earlier, there was this guy on there talking about the team effort.

 I mean, that's just another way to water down conservatism.

-And yet he cited an example where he and other pilots working with his airline on uh something to do with their auxiliary power unit enabled him to save X number of uh gallons or dollars worth of fuel in a year, and I pointed out to him that the government had nothing to do with that effort.
+And yet he cited an example where he and other pilots working with his airline on something to do with their auxiliary power unit enabled him to save X number of gallons or dollars worth of fuel in a year.

-It didn't require teamwork, it required economics and the free market.
+It required economics and the free market.

 Oh, absolutely.

-Uh if if you know that's that's something that I wanted to do.
+That's something that I want to do.

-You know that market economics is not taught, which is why uh it's not taught sufficiently in the uh in a lower levels of education and barely in college, which is why I try to spend as much time on it as possible.
+You know, market economics is not taught, which is why it's not taught sufficiently in lower levels of education and barely in college.

-Um two things about his call.
+Two things about his call.

-But this old argument we we we gotta stop bickering, we uh just all come together and stop playing politics and come up with solutions.
+We just all come together and stop playing politics to come up with solutions.

-Which it just it just it just sounds wonderful.
+Which it just sounds wonderful.

-But my here's my sincere question.
+But here's my sincere question.

-Let's throw out two thousand of Florida aftermath.
+Let's throw out 2000 of Florida aftermath.

-If you're paying scant attention to the news from 2002 to present, how in the world can you not conclude that the vast majority of the people bickering are liberal Democrats?
+After 9-11, and after that brief moment in time where we were all doing kumbaya, working together and getting along for the week that that lasted, if you're paying scant attention to the news from 2002 to present, how in the world can you not conclude that the vast majority of the people bickering are liberal Democrats?

 That the vast majority of people who are totally enraged and angry in this country are liberal Democrats.